-We have implemented certain circular waste management practices, wherein waste generated within the Company is recycled or repurposed to produce new products that may even be re-integrated into our daily operations.
+We have implemented several circular waste management practices, wherein waste generated within the Company is recycled or repurposed to produce new products that may even be re-integrated into our daily operations.
 Our processes to manage various types of waste include:

-- (a) Plastics (including packaging): The Company utilizes plastic and cardboard boxes for product packaging; however, it is important to note that none of this packaging reaches customers, as the products are sold without it.
-To address environmental concerns and promote responsible waste management, we have established a partnership with an Extended Producer Responsibility (EPR) registered plastic recycling vendor.
-This vendor is not only dedicated to recycling plastic bags but also actively engages in the responsible handling of paper waste, specifically cardboard boxes. - (b) E-waste: All electronics related disposals within the Company are exclusively entrusted to an e-waste certified supplier, ensuring safe disposal practices with minimal environmental impact. - (c) Garments Tags Conversion from plastic to recycled paper to reduce plastic usage. - 4.
+- (a) Plastics (including packaging): The Company uses plastic and cardboard cartons for packaging products; however, these materials are removed before the items reach customers, as products are sold unpackaged.
+To support environmentally responsible waste disposal, the Company has partnered with a plastic recycling vendor registered under the Extended Producer Responsibility (EPR) framework.
+This partner facilitates plastic packaging recycling and ensures proper management and recycling of paper-based materials, including cardboard. - (b) E-waste: As part of our commitment to environmental responsibility, all electronic waste generated across our operations is managed through a certified e-waste disposal partner.
+This ensures compliance with safe disposal standards and minimizes the environmental impact of electronic disposals. - (c) Other waste: By replacing single-use cardboard boxes with reusable plastic totes in our supply chain, we will have significantly reduced packaging waste, promoted multiple use, and supported more efficient, low-impact logistics operations. - 4.
 Whether Extended Producer Responsibility (EPR) is applicable to the entity's activities (Yes / No).
 If yes, whether the waste collection plan is in line with the Extended Producer Responsibility (EPR) plan submitted to Pollution Control Boards?
-If not, provide steps taken to address the same.
+If not, take steps to address the same.

 Yes.
-The Company is registered as the Brand owner and Importer on EPR portal of Central Pollution Control Board (CPCB).
+The Company is registered as the Brand owner and Importer on EPR portal of Central Pollution Control Board ('CPCB').
 The waste collection plan is in line with the EPR plan submitted to CPCB.

-The Company has taken several measures to address the responsible disposal of plastic waste generated in our stores and distribution centres, We collaborate with vendors for waste collection and recycling.
+The Company has taken several measures to address the responsible disposal of plastic waste generated in our stores and distribution centers.
+We collaborate with vendors for waste collection and recycling.
 Further, to advance circularity, we purchase biodegradable bags, recycled cardboard, and paper from them.
-Additionally, we have introduced rice-paper bags as an option to LDPE plastic bags and use recycled paper tags on our products.
+Additionally, we have rice-paper bags as an option to LDPE plastic bags and use recycled paper tags on our products.

-Our commitment to sustainable waste management also encompasses waste reduction initiatives.
+Our commitment to sustainable waste management also encompasses waste diversification initiatives.
 For example, fabric waste from apparel production is transformed into Do Good Bags, providing opportunities to women from marginalized communities to build livelihoods and improve their lives.
-This initiative has prevented around 0.40 million sq. meters of fabric from reaching landfills and polluting land.
+This initiative has reached around 7 Lakh customers lives and helped prevent fabric waste from reaching landfills.
 Additionally, this initiative also resonates with our evolving customers who prioritize investing in businesses that contribute positively to the planet and society.

-- Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
-If yes, provide details in the following format? - Currently, the Company hasn't initiated LCA for its products. - If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.
+- 1. Has the entity conducted Life Cycle Perspective / Assessments ('LCA') for any of its products (for manufacturing industry) or for its services (for service industry)?
+If yes, provide details in the following format? - Currently, the Company hasn't initiated LCA for its products. - If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments ('LCA') or through any other means, briefly describe the same along-with action taken to mitigate the same.

-Name of Product / Service Name of Product / Service Description of the risk / concern Not Applicable
+Name of Product / Service Description of the risk / concern Action Taken Not Applicable

-Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).
+3. Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).

-Indicate input material Recycled or re-used input material to total mater

-mulcate input material FY 2023-24 FY 2022-23
+Indicate invite metavial Recycled or re-used input material to total material Indicate input material FY 2024-25 FY 2023-24 Not Applicabl е

-Not Applicab